joeyglenn12/ryder-cup-2025/README.md

 ## Recommendation
 Based on the analysis, the recommendation is that US Ryder Cup Captain, Keegan Bradley, selects the following players:
-1. Ben Griffin - Leads the table in statistical score with two wins this season (Zurich and Scwhab).
+1. Ben Griffin - Leads the table in total score with two wins this season (Zurich and Scwhab).
 2. Justin Thomas - Won RBC Heritage and placed in the top 10 eight times.
 3. Maverick McNealy - No wins but signficant performances.
 Second at The Genesis and third at Valero, RBC, and the BMW Championship.
 4. Keegan Bradley - Win at the Traveler's.
 Keegan Bradley should attend the cup (as a player AND captain).